fbpx

 The Old Rectory, Pulham, Dorset is 4 acres of formal and informal gardens surrounding an 18th century rectory with splendid views.
 Yew pyramid allées and hedges, circular herbaceous borders with late summer colour.
 Exuberantly planted terrace, purple and white beds.
 Box parterres, mature trees, pond, sheets of daffodils, tulips, glorious churchyard, ha-ha, pleached hornbeam circle.
 Enchanting bog garden with stream and islands.

-Opens Sunday 3 August and Thursday 7 August and by arrangement to end-Sept) for details CLICK HERE
+Opens by arrangement to end of September for details CLICK HERE

 Batcombe House, Somerset is a plantswoman’s and designer’s garden of two parts – one a riot of colour through kitchen terraces, potager leading to wildflower orchard; the other a calm contemporary amphitheatre with large herbaceous borders and interesting trees and shrubs.
 Always changing.
 Dogs are welcome on a lead.
 On 14th June Somerset Hardy Plant Society are holding a Plant Fair with many top nurseries selling interesting plants.